wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 ### HTTP PATCH request usage {#http-patch-usage}

 The WHIP client MAY perform trickle ICE or ICE restarts by sending an HTTP PATCH request as per {{!RFC5789}} to the WHIP session URL, with a body containing an SDP fragment with media type "application/trickle-ice-sdpfrag" as specified in {{!RFC8840}} carrying the relevant ICE information.

-If the HTTP PATCH to the WHIP session has a content type different than "application/trickle-ice-sdpfrag", the WHIP session MUST reject the HTTP PATCH request with a "415 Unsupported Media Type" error response.
-If the SDP fragment is malformed, the WHIP session MUST reject the HTTP PATCH with a "400 Bad Request" error response.
+If the HTTP PATCH to the WHIP session has a content type different than "application/trickle-ice-sdpfrag" or the SDP fragment is malformed, the WHIP session MUST reject the HTTP PATCH with an appropiate 4XX error response.

-If the WHIP session supports either Trickle ICE or ICE restarts, but not both, it MUST return a "422 Unprocessable Content" response for the HTTP PATCH requests that are not supported as per {{Section 15.5.21 of !RFC9110}}.
+If the WHIP session supports either Trickle ICE or ICE restarts, but not both, it MUST return a "422 Unprocessable Content" error response for the HTTP PATCH requests that are not supported as per {{Section 15.5.21 of !RFC9110}}.

 The WHIP client MAY send overlapping HTTP PATCH requests to one WHIP session.
 Consequently, as those HTTP PATCH requests may be received out-of-order by the WHIP session, if WHIP session supports ICE restarts, it MUST generate a unique strong entity-tag identifying the ICE session as per {{Section 8.8.3 of !RFC9110}}, being OPTIONAL otherwise.
 The initial value of the entity-tag identifying the initial ICE session MUST be returned in an ETag header field in the "201 Created" response to the initial POST request to the WHIP endpoint.